Arrow Icon

 financial planning fee options

-When shifting to a fee-based or fee-only financial planning model, one of the primary considerations is what fee structure to implement.
-Charging a fee for assets under management (AUM) has for decades been the most popular planning fee, but newer financial planning fees are emerging as potentially superior alternatives, making the decision of which type of fee to use more complex.
+When shifting to a fee-based or fee-only financial planning model, one of the primary considerations is which to implement.
+Charging a fee for assets under management (AUM) has been the most popular method for decades.
+Still, newer financial planning fees are emerging as potentially superior alternatives, and deciding on which to use is more complex.

-Understanding how each financial planning fee structure may be best deployed, as well as their potential downsides, is important for weighing the merits of each.
+Understanding the best deployment of each financial planning fee structure, as well as their potential downsides, is important for weighing the merits of each.

-While the AUM fee gains favor among those moving their business away from commissions-based planning, financial professionals are becoming more willing to explore alternative fees to either replace or complement AUM compensation.
-One of the primary motivators for this is the fact that 90 percent of U.S. households have less than $500,000 in investable assets, making it harder to serve them with an AUM fee model.1
+While the AUM fee gained favor among those moving their business away from commissions-based planning, financial professionals are becoming more willing to explore alternative fees to either replace or complement AUM compensation.
+One of the primary motivators for this is to serve the large market of potential clients who don’t have enough investable assets to be well-served by the AUM fee model.

-With 56 percent of investors willing to pay for advice1, there’s a huge untapped market out there for financial planners—one that’s more accessible to those offering subscription, retainer, hourly, or some other combination of alternative fees for planning as a service.
+With about 88 million U.S. households who want advice from a financial professional,1 there’s a huge untapped market out there for financial planners—one that’s more accessible to those offering subscription, retainer, hourly, or some other combination of alternative fees for planning as a service.

 The Pros and Cons of Six Common Financial Planning Fees